Ranger, Community at Department of Conservation, Palmerston North

 He angitūtanga | About the role

-As a Ranger, Community for the Manawatu District, you'll join our Operations team based in Palmerston North to work alongside our Treaty partners and communities to achieve great outcomes for conservation.
-This is a full time, permanent role.
+As a Ranger, Community you will be responsible for connecting people and looking after our relationships with communities at place.
+You will join the Operations team to work alongside our Treaty partners and communities to achieve great outcomes for conservation.

 In the role, you will: